CCDG/Pipeline-Standardization/PipelineStandard.md

 * Use mendelian segregation as an unbiased measure in trios.
 * Use false heterozygous calls as an unbiased measure in haploid mole genomes.
 * Develop variant “truthsets” for fully assembled genomes.
 Leverage ongoing efforts such as Genome in a Bottle.

-#Miscellaneous issues
-Notes:
-* There is the question about whether to trim adaptor sequences.
-Broad clips adaptor sequences.
-Michigan and WashU do not.
-Does not appear that NYGC and Baylor clip adaptor sequences either.
-WashU thinks that BWA-MEM is capable of doing adequate clipping during alignment.
-* Will our pipelines be designed to accommodate multiple sequencing libraries?
-Implications for duplicate marking.